What Is Crack Cocaine?

 Withdrawal symptoms include intense cravings, irritability, hunger, anxiety and paranoia.

-Medical treatment for crack abuse and addiction is highly recommended.
+Medical treatment for crack abuse and addiction is highly recommended especially for those displaying symptoms.
 The physical and psychological dependence of crack is intense and most people find it extremely difficult to escape the addictive cycle.
 Medical detoxification is usually required, and should be followed by psychotherapeutic and social counseling, ongoing peer support, and social reintegration.
+Contact Summit Malibu in California more information on how to recognize cocaine abuse symptoms and treatment options.